 59 Years Ago: Patsy Cline Hits No. 1 With ‘I Fall to Pieces’

-53 years ago today, on Aug.
-7, 1961, Patsy Cline soared to the top of the charts with her single, ‘I Fall to Pieces,’ from her ‘Patsy Cline Showcase album.
+Fifty-nine years ago today, on Aug.
+7, 1961, Patsy Cline soared to the top of the charts with her single "I Fall to Pieces."
+The song comes from her Patsy Cline Showcase album.

 "Cline was reluctant to record this ballad, which had been turned down by Brenda Lee, until Bradley coaxed her into it," Rolling Stone explains.
 "Seven months pregnant when she cut it, Cline belted the ending the first time through, but the magic happened when she dropped to her lower register on her second try."

-Tragically, Cline passed away less than two years after ‘I Fall to Pieces’ was released.
-The song has been included on several of her Greatest Hits albums that were released after her death, including ‘Remembering Patsy Cline and Jim Reeves,’ ‘Live at the Opry’ and ‘The Country Hall of Fame -- Patsy Cline.
+Tragically, Cline passed away less than two years after "I Fall to Pieces" was released.
+The song has been included on several of the greatest hits albums that have been released after her death, including Remembering Patsy Cline and Jim Reeves, Live at the Opry and The Country Hall of Fame -- Patsy Cline.
 Fans can listen to Cline perform "I Fall to Pieces" on YouTube.